easyops-cn/next-core/etc/brick-types.api.md

     // (undocumented)
     brick: string;
     // (undocumented)
+    events?: string;
+    // (undocumented)
     portal?: boolean;
     // (undocumented)
     properties?: string;
     // (undocumented)
     type: "brick" | "provider" | "template";
+}

+// Warning: (ae-internal-missing-underscore) The name "BuilderCustomTemplateNode" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal (undocumented)
+export interface BuilderCustomTemplateNode extends BuilderBaseNode {
+    // (undocumented)
+    proxy?: string;
+    // (undocumented)
+    templateId: string;
+    // (undocumented)
+    type: "custom-template";
 }

 // Warning: (ae-internal-missing-underscore) The name "BuilderRouteNode" should be prefixed with an underscore because the declaration is marked as @internal